Donald S. Bryan: World War II

-The aircraft does the darnedest thing you ever imagined.
-First, the tail snaps end to end with the nose and you fly up against the canopy and then the aircraft corkscrews around underneath.
-You end up going 180 degrees in the direction you were originally—were headed.
-Much slower but still a 100 degrees—180 degrees off the other flight path.
-It is absolutely impossible for an aircraft behind you to see where you were—went.

 He managed to outmaneuver the attacking Bf-109s and continued to battle against them, managing to destroy a total of five enemy airplanes that day, making him one of the 38 USAAF pilots to become an "ace in a day".
 For his heroism in the mission, he received the Distinguished Service Cross.

 During the Battle of the Bulge, which started on December 16, the 352nd FG was moved forward to airfield Y-29 near Asch, Belgium.
 On December 21, he damaged an Arado Ar 234 jet bomber and on December 23, he shot a Fw 190 over Liège.
-On January 1944, he was appointed as commander of the 328th Fighter Squadron.
+In January 1944, he was appointed as commander of the 328th Fighter Squadron.
 He scored his 13th and last aerial victory of the war, when he chased and shot down an Ar 234 over Germany on March 14, 1945, after encountering it during a bomber escort.

 During World War II, Bryan was credited with destroying 13.83 enemy aircraft in aerial combat, while flying 140 combat missions.
 While serving with the 352d FG, his P-47 and P-51s were named in honor of wife Frances Norman, bearing the names "Little One", "Little One II" and "Little One III".

 Post war

-Ater returning to the U.S. and taking leave, Bryan served as Operations and Training Assistant Air Inspector with the 342nd Base Unit in Florida from July to September 1945.
+After returning to the U.S. and taking leave, Bryan served as Operations and Training Assistant Air Inspector with the 342nd Base Unit in Florida from July to September 1945.
 After United States Army Air Forces became United States Air Force in 1947, Bryan served in a variety of command and staff positions over the next 17 years, including with the Fifth Air Force in Japan and Air Defense Command, before his retirement from the Air Force in 1964.

 Later life

 Bryan and his wife Frances had four children and eleven grandchildren.

-After his retirement from the Air Force, Bryan worked at an engineering firm in Syracuse, New York.
+After he retired from the Air Force, Bryan worked at an engineering firm in Syracuse, New York.
 In 1981, he and his wife moved to Adel, Georgia, where they lived for the remainder of their lives and were active members of the community.

 In 2007, Bryan appeared on an episode of the History Channel series Dogfights.
-In the episode titled 'P-51 Mustang' features his "ace in a day" mission.
+The episode titled 'P-51 Mustang' features his "ace in a day" mission.
 The episode was the eleventh episode of the second season of the series, which recreated historical air combat campaigns using modern computer graphics.

 Bryan died on May 15, 2012, at the age of 90.
 He was buried at the Christ Episcopal Church Urn Garden in Valdosta, Georgia.